 Bupropion combined with certain other medicines can increase the risk of having a seizure.
 Therefore, whilst you are taking bupropion, tell your doctor or pharmacist if you are prescribed or buy any new medicine.
 Also, tell a doctor or pharmacist if you are taking any of the following medicines:

 - Medicines to treat depression or other mental illness.

 - Theophylline, which is a medicine used to treat chest conditions.

 - Steroids - taken as tablets or injections.

 - Tramadol, which is a strong painkiller.

 - Slimming medicines or other stimulant medicines.

 If you are unable to take bupropion, there are other ways that you can get help to quit.
-Read more about how to stop smoking.
+See the separate leaflet called Quit Smoking (Smoking Cessation).

 Further reading and references